The Car Connection Mercedes-Benz SLC Class Overview

 MORE: Read our 2018 Mercedes-Benz SLC-Class review

 The new SLC-Class

-For the 2017 model year, the SLC adopts a new front end with smoother, more handsome styling with a chrome or black-finished grille.
-The silhouette remains the same, with a wedgy body, a rising beltline, and LED tail lamps giving the roadster a sporty profile.
+For the 2017 model year, the SLC adopted a new front end with smoother, more handsome styling with a chrome or black-finished grille.
+The silhouette remained the same, with a wedgy body, a rising beltline, and LED tail lamps giving the roadster a sporty profile.